-At this meeting it became clear that there were three separate lines of argument for the abolition of the H-bomb: one was the pure pacifist argument (e.g., the Rev. Donald Soper, Canon Collins or Dr. Alex Comfort); one was the scientific argument (e.g., Russell and Blackett) - that H-bomb tests and armaments were far more dangerous than politicians realised.
+At this meeting it became clear that there were three separate lines of argument for the abolition of the Hbomb: one was the pure pacifist argument (e.g., the Rev. Donald Soper, Canon Collins or Dr. Alex Comfort); one was the scientific argument (e.g., Russell and Blackett) - that H-bomb tests and armaments were far more dangerous than politicians realised.
+The third, and perhaps the most important, was the politice-military.
 The third, and perhaps the most important, was the politico-military argument, that H-bomb warfare was impractical and misconceived, and that Britain gained nothing by arming for it, even as a deterrent (e.g., King-Hall).